Open-STEM/IntroToRoboticsV2/course/driving/basic_robot_driving.rst

     For this lesson, put your XRP on a flat surface like a table or the floor.

 Getting your XRP robot to move is simple!
-You can use this function to set the effort of the left and right wheels of the robot at the same time:
+Here is some code you can use to drive both the left and right motors at 50%
+effort:

 .. tab-set::